anirudhshingala/devops-cicd-pipeline/README.md

 b.
 This will trigger argocd application to pick helm chart and apply it on mentioned namespace.

-## Voila You have now achiived man different things under CICD.
+## Voila!!
+You have now achiived man different things under CICD.

+Further we will now integrate Argocd in github actions to fully automate CICD without any manual intervention.